Mink, Squirrel and Pig

 Selecting the right painting brush size can be very tricky as every manufacturer’s sizes are different.
 There isn’t a universal sizing system, so a size 10 in one brand can be completely different from a size 10 in another brand.

 Confused?
-Here is a quick painting brush guide to keep in mind next time you visit the art store:
+Here is a quick painting brush guide to keeping in mind next time you visit the art store:

 - All brushes increase in size depending on the number, so a size 14 will always be larger than a size 12, whatever the brand.